 Safety concerns are paramount in these positions and the safety sensitive designation may determine the degree of urgency for intervention and will affect decisions in determining fitness to return to work.
 Health professionals must be informed that the employee being assisted or treated is in a safety sensitive position as the standard of care and monitoring must be higher in these situations.
 Negligent care of these cases carries greater potential liability for health professionals and the organization.
-Prior to returning to a safety sensitive position from an absence related to addiction issues, an employee's fitness to work will be determined by a physician with recognized expertise in treating addictions.
+Prior to returning to a safety sensitive position from an absence related to severe substance use disorder/substance dependence issues, an employee's fitness to work must be confirmed to the satisfaction of Interior Health.